The New York Pass Review

-However, you could get the 2 Day New York Pass ($199) and save $35.
+However, you could get the 2-Day New York Pass and save $35.
 In this case, the New York Pass would definitely be worth it for you.

-If you aren’t sure what you want to do yet, take a look at the full list of attractions to get some ideas and see what grabs your attention!
+If you aren’t sure what you want to do yet, take a look at the attractions available through The New York Pass to get some ideas and see what grabs your attention!

 Who Is the New York Pass Best For?